-It’s only been available in the US for a little while, since 2011.
+It’s only been available in the US since 2011.
 It’s still quite unknown and many people don’t know that they can easily have this very unique fruit right in their own backyard garden.

 In the UK, they are sold with the names White Delight and White Soul, which are the cultivar Fragaria vesca.

-The pine berry plant is disease resistant but low yielding and produces small berries in its normal state compared to the common red strawberry.
+The pine berry plant is disease resistant but low yielding and produces smaller berries in its normal state compared to the red strawberry.
 This leaves the pine berry just perfect for the home gardener and small scale grower.

 Try growing a bunch and if they don’t all get eaten right off of the plants try making a few strawberry shortcakes with these yummy little berries.

 It’ll be worth effort needed to grow them and will definitely be a delicious reward.
 These plants will grow in the same environments as a normal strawberry plant would.

 So planting them in the ground is fine or in containers works too.
 The options for vertical, hanging or stacking type containers are numerous and perfect for the pine berry as well.

 Sadly, it’s not possible to have a vast field of all white Pine berries.
 They need a little planning and consideration when it comes to creating the best environment for pollination.
 They need the help of some regular red strawberry plants to complete the pollination process correctly.
 When purchasing, you’ll need 1 red strawberry plant for every 4 pine berry plants.

 They should be planted close to each other in the patch.
 If your berry patch is going to be planted in containers or in some type of vertical system it’s good enough to have them planted very nearby each other.